Online RN to MSN Programs: Find the School for You

-If you are a current RN without a bachelor’s degree but would like to advance your career and move into a leadership position, then an online RN to MSN bridge program is for you.
-These programs allow you to use the experience you already have to bypass a bachelor’s degree and earn an MSN.
-Continue reading to learn about what typical online RN to MSN programs entail, common questions students have about these programs, how much they cost, and the career options with an advanced nursing degree.
+If you’re a registered nurse without a bachelor’s degree, but would like to move into leadership, an online RN to MSN program could be right for you.
+These programs allow you to build on your experience and fast-track directly to an MSN.
+Learn what typical online RN to MSN programs entail, read common questions from students, review how much they cost, and see career options for MSN holders.

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-How They Work: Online RN to MSN Degree Profiles
+How They Work: Online RN to MSN Profiles

-But what about the RN who doesn’t hold the bachelor’s degree that’s often a prerequisite to admission into an MSN program?
-Fortunately, today there are now many high-quality, fully-accredited online RN to MSN programs that offer qualified candidate nurses a way to skip the Bachelor of Science in Nursing (BSN) degree and go directly to earning their MSN.
-These online “bridge” programs are designed with the working RN in mind, offering practical curriculums, flexible study schedules, and faster completion times than traditional MSN programs.
+Earning a Master of Science in Nursing (MSN) is a great way for registered nurses to boost their careers.
+But for many working RNs, fitting an advanced degree program into their busy schedules can be a tough task.
+Fortunately, high-quality, fully-accredited online RN to MSN programs offer qualified candidate nurses a convenient way to skip the Bachelor of Science in Nursing (BSN) degree and go directly to earning their MSN.
+These online “bridge” programs are designed with the working RN in mind, and include practical course loads, flexible study schedules, and faster completion times than traditional MSN programs.
+See how two of today’s best programs do it.

 Registered Nurse to Master of Science in Nursing – Jacksonville University